-Yes, by applying for an amendment to the UK Intellectual Property Office.
+Yes, by applying for an amendment to the UKIPO.
 The application is advertised by the UKIPO on its website and in its journal, and third parties may oppose the amendment (therefore, ex parte examination of the application is not, in fact, assured).
-Central amendment of the UK designation of a European patent, in accordance with the European Patent Convention (EPC), is also possible via proceedings at the European Patent Office (EPO).

-2.2 Can a patent be amended in inter partes revocation/invalidity proceedings?
+Central amendment of the UK designation of a European patent, in accordance with the European Patent Convention, is also possible via proceedings at the EPO.
+2.2 Can a patent be amended in inter partes revocation/ invalidity proceedings?

 Yes.
 Amendment is at the discretion of the court, and the validity of the patent as proposed to be amended will be addressed by the court before allowing it.
-If the patent owner fails to seek amendment before the patent is revoked at first instance, he will generally be refused permission to amend on appeal, as this is regarded as an impermissible attempt to re-litigate issues that should have been addressed at first instance.
+If the patent owner fails to seek amendment before the patent is revoked at first instance, they will generally be refused permission to amend on appeal, as this is regarded as an impermissible attempt to re-litigate issues that should have been addressed at first instance.